JohnsonJDDJ/Annotating-and-Classifying-the-Readability-of-Python-Scripts/README.md

-# Annotating and Classifying the Readability of Python Files
+# Annotating and Classifying the Readability of Python Scripts

 Contributors: Zhihao Du, Zeyi Yan, Dong Bu